PlasmaFlare/baba-aseprite-export/README.md

   - Special options "All layers" and "Visible Layers" use multiple layers

 ## Animation Style
-The animation style option corresponds to the 6 modes of animation (plus one extra) supported in Baba Is You:
+The animation style option corresponds to the 6 modes of animation (plus two extras) supported in Baba Is You:
 - **None** - sprite remains the same (rock, flag, box)
 - **Directional** - sprite changes based on the direction it is facing (ghost, skull, hand)
 - **Animated** - sprite changes at every turn, ignoring directions (bubble, cog, bat)